thimpat/analogger/README.md

 *  Launch a remote server from the CLI
 *  Default remote to localhost by default when enabled
 *  Fix errors in documentation
-*  Bump version for updating improved docs
-*  Bump version for updating docs on npmjs.com
 *  Restore same behaviour as before for getLogHistory
-*  Add functionnalities to AnaLogger instances
+*  Add functionalities to AnaLogger instances
 *  Fix log level applied one level down
 *  Update themes
 *  Apply empty log id by default for contexts